 Ensure that you hold your customers’ interest by offering them a fantastic mix of content.
-Incorporate blogs, videos, social media posts, infographics, thought leadership material, and more into your content marketing plan.
+Incorporate blogs, videos, social media posts, infographics, thought leadership material into your content marketing plan.
 Give your customers a reason to keep coming back to you.

 Ok.
-Now you’ve got terrific content out there.
-Your customer reads it or views it….and then what?
+Now you’ve got awesome content out there.
+Your customer reads it or views it…and then what?
 It’s important to have a relevant and logical call to action.
-What is the answer, reaction, or action you want from your customers?
-Do you want them to fill a form, or register at your site, or sign up for your event, or bookmark your upcoming sale?
+What is the answer, reaction, or activity you want from your customers?
+Do you want them to fill a form, register at your site, sign up for your event, or bookmark your upcoming sale?
 Whatever it is, ensure that your customer understands perfectly what action is expected.
-A clear call to action is absolutely essential to meet your desired communication objective, so pay attention to that.
+A clear call to action is essential to meet your desired communication objective, so pay attention to that.

 Relax.
 Here’s Some Writing Help

 Does generating the right content seem a little overwhelming?
 It need not be.
-There are plenty of tools out there to help you at every stage of content creation – from ideation to creation to conclusion.
+There are plenty of content writing tools out there to help you at every stage of content creation – from ideation to design to conclusion.

-- Readable – Keep in mind the average reader’s ability.
+25. Readable – Keep in mind the average reader’s ability.
 We don’t want readers trying to find word meanings in a dictionary.
-In fact, they won’t.
+They won’t.
 They will simply lose interest and go away.
 So your content must be readable.
 And this is where this app can help you.
 It ensures that your content is simple and easy to read.